Part B: Further technical guidance

 CASE STUDY 5: Reference to secondary methods of assessment

-A clinical study was provided to support the indication
+A clinical study was provided to support the indication: 'Reduce hunger/appetite'.

 As the changes to this secondary method of assessment (VAS) were not appropriately validated in the clinical study, the study does not support the indication.

-Your indication may refer to the favourable modulation of measurable biomarkers of disease (such as Body Mass Index (BMI), blood pressure, blood glucose and cholesterol) in healthy individuals.
-This is difficult to substantiate when the primary evidence is derived from a diseased population.
-The extrapolation of study findings from a diseased study population to the healthy Australian population can be problematic and potentially misleading.
+Literature used to support low level biomarker indications should demonstrate therapeutic effect in populations representative of, or can reasonably be extrapolated to, the healthy general Australian population.
+This is difficult to substantiate when evidence is derived from a diseased population.
+The extrapolation of study findings from a diseased study population to the healthy population can be problematic and potentially misleading.
 A small change in a given biological surrogate may be associated with negligible biological dysfunction and minimal increase in risk of serious forms of disease, whereas larger changes are more likely to be associated with pathophysiological processes and an increased risk of overt illness which requires health practitioner involvement.

-If your evidence uses study populations with baseline biomarker levels that lie outside normal healthy levels it is unlikely to be considered relevant to support indications relating to biomarkers levels in the healthy Australian population.
+If your evidence uses study populations with baseline biomarker levels that lie outside normal healthy levels it is unlikely to be considered relevant to support indications relating to low-level biomarker indications for the healthy Australian population.

 Indications that refer to the modulation of biomarker levels cannot be supported by evidence of traditional use.